-We are taking a break on the 25th June, but will be back in July.
-We have sessions planned looking at the Connecting Scotland initative, Mhor Collective, mutual aid networks, and much more.
-Details to register for events will be posted on this page as soon as event details are confirmed – you can also follow us on Eventbrite for updates.
+We are planning more online events during August 2020.
+Topics we will cover include: the Connecting Scotland initative, Mhor Collective, mutual aid networks, and much more.
+Details to register for events will be posted on this page – you can also follow us on Eventbrite for updates.

 18th June: What is a Digital Equality Impact Assessment (online discussion)